ChilliCream/website/website/blog/2019-08-12-hot-chocolate-10.0.0.md

 }
 ```

-So, in the above query we would first fetch the stories, collect all the story ids and use these as an input to the next query to fetch all the comments for the former stories.
+In the above query we would first fetch the stories, collect all the story ids and use these as an input to the next query to fetch all the comments for the former stories.

-The nice thing is that this is done in one HTTP call and as soon as query one is executed we will write the result into the stream and the client can already work with the data while waiting for the second result.
+The nice thing is that this is done in one HTTP call and as soon as query one is executed, we will write the result into the stream and the client can already work with that data while waiting for the second result.

-This all is working over one HTTP call without WebSockets and is super efficient.
+This all is working over one HTTP call without WebSockets and is super-efficient.

-**So why did we question its use?**
+**Why did we question its use?**

 The thing is that with version 11 we will introduce `@defer` which will allow you to do the following: